lammps/lammps/doc/src/bond_gaussian.rst

    E = -k_B T ln\left(\sum_{i=1}^{n} \frac{A_i}{w_i \sqrt{\pi/2}} exp\left( \frac{-(r-r_{i})^2}{w_i^2})\right) \right)

+This analytical form is a suitable potential for obtaining mesoscale effective force fields which can reproduce target atomistic distributions :ref:`(Milano) <Milano0>

 The following coefficients must be defined for each bond type via the :doc:`bond_coeff <bond_coeff>` command as in the example above, or in the data file or restart files read by the :doc:`read_data <read_data>`